EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Related Work

 \section{Related Work}

 \myparagraph{Image/Text-Based Camera Control in VDMs.} Controlling camera trajectories in text-to-video (T2V) generation and I2V generation has recently received increasing attention.
-A common approach is to inject explicit camera parameters (e.g. pl\"{u}cker Embedding) into VDMs~\cite{wang2024motionctrl, hou2024learning, bahmani2024vd3d, bahmani2024ac3d, sun2024dimensionx, he2025cameractrl, zheng2024cami2v, xu2024camco, watson2024controlling, yuegosim, li2025realcam, zheng2024cami2v, hecameractrl, zhou2025stable, li2024nvcomposer} for conditioning.
+A common approach is to inject explicit camera parameters (e.g., pl\"{u}cker Embedding) into VDMs~\citep{wang2024motionctrl, hou2024learning, bahmani2024vd3d, bahmani2024ac3d, sun2024dimensionx, he2025cameractrl, zheng2024cami2v, xu2024camco, watson2024controlling, yuegosim, li2025realcam, zheng2024cami2v, hecameractrl, zhou2025stable, li2024nvcomposer} for conditioning.
 However, such parameter-conditioned models often generate world-inconsistent content due to the lack of explicit 3D guidance, especially in out-of-distribution scenarios.
-To mitigate this, recent works have shifted toward guiding generation with point-cloud renderings (anchor videos) as conditions to leverage geometric cues for more accurate camera control~\cite{yu2024viewcrafter, popov2025camctrl3d, hou2024training, ren2025gen3c, zheng2025vidcraft3, seo2024genwarp, cao2025uni3c, muller2024multidiff, liu2024reconx, zhang2024recapture, zhang2025i2v3d, zhou2024latent, yang2025omnicam, bernal2025precisecam}.
-Alternatively, some methods rely on trajectory tracking and encoding as intermediate guidance~\cite{jin2025flovd, feng2024i2vcontrol, xiao2024trajectory, gu2025diffusion}, but such guidance is generally less direct than anchor video conditions and often results in lower accuracy.
-Despite these advances, rendered anchor videos are often misaligned due to point-cloud estimation errors and require accurate camera annotations, limiting training to datasets like RealEstate10K.
-In addition, these methods rely on large-scale data to correct misalignment and address limited diversity.
-To overcome these limitations, we propose a masking-based anchor video construction method that achieves precise alignment while eliminating the need for camera annotations during training.
-We further introduce a visibility-aware ControlNet that learns to condition on the anchor video both efficiently and effectively.
+To mitigate this, recent works have shifted toward guiding generation with point-cloud renderings (anchor videos) as conditions to leverage geometric cues for more accurate camera control~\citep{yu2024viewcrafter, popov2025camctrl3d, hou2024training, ren2025gen3c, zheng2025vidcraft3, seo2024genwarp, cao2025uni3c, muller2024multidiff, liu2024reconx, zhang2024recapture, zhang2025i2v3d, zhou2024latent, yang2025omnicam, bernal2025precisecam}.
+Alternatively, some methods rely on trajectory tracking and encoding as intermediate guidance~\citep{jin2025flovd, feng2024i2vcontrol, xiao2024trajectory, gu2025diffusion}, but such guidance is generally less direct than anchor video conditions and often results in lower accuracy.
+Despite these advances, rendered anchor videos are often misaligned due to point-cloud errors, and the reliance on accurate camera estimations restricts training to static datasets.
+Moreover, prior methods require large-scale data to correct misalignment and increase diversity.
+To address these issues, we propose a masking-based anchor video construction method for precise alignment without camera annotations, and a visibility-aware ControlNet that conditions on the anchor video both efficiently and effectively.